Installation¶

 WantedBy=multi-user.target

-The Restconf service is installed at /etc/systemd/system/example_restconf.service, for example:
+The Restconf service can be installed at, for example, /etc/systemd/system/example_restconf.service:

 [Unit]